JohsBL/flappy_automation_test/README.md

 A GUI will become visible with the game start screen.
 For now the automation code does not do anything other than printing out some laser ray information.
 To start the game and move the bird press the arrow keys.
 Tapping the up key &uarr; will start the game.
 You can then add velocity in a wanted direction by pressing the arrow keys &larr;&uarr;&darr;&rarr;.
 Notice that it is not possible to go backwards and if hitting an obstacle the game stops.

 ## Automate Flappy Bird
 Now that we have gotten familiar with the game we want to control Flappy Bird.
 To do this a python and C++ template has been provided.

 ### Modifying the code
 The templates are located in the **flappy_automation_code** folder.
+Be aware that you are not meant to change the files in **flappy_main_game**.

 For using python modify the file **flappy_automation_code_node.py** in the **scripts** folder.

 For using C++ modify the files **flappy_automation_code.cpp** in the **src** folder and **flappy_automation_code.hpp** in the **include** folder.

 Take your pick.

 To get the state of the bird velocity readings and laserscans are published and an acceleration command can be given for actuating the Flappy Bird.
-In the code callbacks for these topics and examples of how to read the returned messages are provided.
+Callbacks for these topics and examples of how to read the returned messages is provided in the code.

 ### Build and run
 Once the code has been modified run the catkin_make command again,